Scholarships Are Currently Available!

 - Other Career Pathways

-A Cancer Registry Specialist for The Department of Health and Human Services in the state of Nevada is responsible for collecting, analyzing, and maintaining data on cancer cases to support public health initiatives and research.
+A Cancer Registry Specialist for The Department of Human Services in the state of Nevada is responsible for collecting, analyzing, and maintaining data on cancer cases to support public health initiatives and research.
 Key characteristics of this role include strong analytical skills, attention to detail, and proficiency in data management software.
 This field impacts the community by providing essential data that informs cancer prevention and treatment strategies, supporting public health research, and contributing to the overall well-being of Nevada residents.
 Individuals interested in government employment will find this position both vital and rewarding.

 Salary Range